informalsystems/reactor-experiments/.plaintext/reports/001--concurrency-libs.md

 ### Non-blocking I/O in general
 In terms of **scalability**, it generally seems that **non-blocking I/O** provides the best possible performance.
-The naive approach of wanting to loop through many open sockets [simply does not work](http://www.wangafu.net/~nickm/libevent-book/01_intro.html), and even if it did work one's CPU usage would be through the roof.
-The best approach to implementing non-blocking I/O seems to be OS-specific, where each OS provides some kind of mechanism to subscribe to certain kinds of I/O-related events, and then wait (without burning up the CPU) until such events come through.
+Looking at how non-blocking I/O is implemented in many popular systems, the best approach to doing so seems to be OS-specific.
+Each OS seems to provide some kind of mechanism to subscribe to certain kinds of I/O-related events, and then wait (without burning up the CPU) until such events come through.

-In terms of libraries and general approaches, [libevent](https://github.com/libevent/libevent) (C library) seems to be one of the most mature and popular libraries, and its primary purpose is to abstract OS-level interfaces that effectively allow for non-blocking I/O. These lower-level interfaces include:
+To showcase a concrete example of what seems to be the most popular approach to non-blocking I/O, take a look at [libevent](https://github.com/libevent/libevent) (C library).
+Its primary purpose is to abstract OS-level interfaces that effectively allow for non-blocking I/O. These lower-level interfaces include:

 * [epoll](http://man7.org/linux/man-pages/man7/epoll.7.html) on Linux
 * [kqueue](https://man.openbsd.org/kqueue.2) on BSD and